unit-13-dev/blitz-commerce-app/blitz/Blitz Protocol - Complete Project Documentation.md

 - A business owns exactly one workflow (`workflows` table enforces `UNIQUE (business_id)` in migration `20251107121000_workflow_constraints.sql`).
 - The canvas always boots with three non-removable core nodes:
   - **GenAI Intent Layer** – cannot be deleted, contains OpenAI model configuration.
-  - **Router / Orchestrator** – cannot be deleted, mediates calls into modules and receives their results.
+  - **Router / Orchestrator** – cannot be deleted, mediates calls into modules and receives their results via a single connection port that all modules share.
   - **Response Formatter** – optional clean-up node that modules can connect to if they need to format payloads before hitting the UI.
+Modules emitting `MODULE_TO_FRONTEND` payloads wire into this node; it feeds back into the router which in turn delivers the UI instruction to the client.
 - Additional modules (Order Tracking, Cancellation, FAQ, Refund) are added via a floating “+ Add Module” button (top-right).
 Each module can exist only once; once dropped, it disappears from the modal.
 - Connections are **manual**.
 Designers decide which edges exist (e.g., Router ↔ Tracking, Cancellation ↔ Refund).
 Selecting an edge and pressing Delete/Backspace removes that connection.
-- The router now exposes a **single right-side port**; every module connects to that endpoint.
-The router’s panel still tracks intent mappings (TRACK_SHIPMENT, CANCEL_ORDER, FAQ_SUPPORT) so multiple modules can coexist, but visually all wires route through that single handle.
-- When modules need to send structured UI payloads (e.g., `MODULE_TO_FRONTEND` telling the UI to render a radiobutton prompt), they can wire their output to the **Response Formatter** node.
-That node stays downstream, shapes the payload, and hands it back to the router (which delivers it to the client).
-Modules that prefer `GENAI_TO_FRONTEND` can instead route back to the router directly and rely on GenAI formatting.
 - GenAI and Router nodes are marked `deletable: false` inside React Flow; if users attempt to delete them the canvas immediately restores the node.
-- Every node/edge change (add/remove/reposition, module config edit) triggers an immediate POST to `/api/workflows`, ensuring Supabase always has the canonical workflow.
+- Every node/edge change (add/remove/reposition, module config edit) triggers an immediate POST to `/api/workflows`, ensuring Supabase always has the canonical workflow snapshot.
 - Module deletion is supported through the config panel’s “Remove module” button or Delete/Backspace on a selected module node.

 ```tsx